funkyfuture/deck-chores/README.rst

 Limitations
 -----------

-At the moment *deck-chores* is designed to run on a single Docker node, not within a cluster of these.
-Code and documentation contribution covering this are highly encouraged.
+When running on a cluster of `Docker Swarm <https://docs.docker.com/engine/swarm/>`_ nodes, each ``deck-chores`` instance can only observe the containers on the node it's running on, and hence only restrict to run one job per service within the node's context.

 Acknowledgements